-SEE: More from Jacob about his background, passions, and project on multigenerational TCKs.
+SEE: More from Jacob about his project on multigenerational TCKs.

 Asako Noda is involved in starting up a new international school in Tokyo and implementing children’s creative writing programs in educational institutions.
 Asako was born in Singapore and grew up in the UK.
 She did not fully identify as a “returnee” when she moved to Japan and only discovered many years later that she may have been a TCK.

 Asako is passionate about creating an environment of better understanding towards a more diverse Japanese society.
 She is currently a trainer at an international NGO which organizes children’s cross-cultural camps.